Due Process for Terminating an Employee in India

 Additionally, the Indian labor is regulated by the Shops and Establishments Act, which is enacted in most states with minor differences in rules of implementation.
 The Shops and Establishments Act regulates labor and employment in all premises where a trade, business, or profession is carried out.
 Further, the implementation of respective state laws differs according to the area of operations of the employer—these are outlined in the laws and their supporting rules.

-There is no standard process to terminate an employee in India.
-An employee may be terminated according to the individual labor contract signed between the employee and the employer, if the contract defines a process for termination.
-Employers should be aware, however, that labor laws supersede the provisions of labor contracts—any termination policy or clause outlined within a contract should be checked against the law by a professional.
+Given the structure of Indian labor laws, there is no standard process to terminate an employee in India.
+An employee may be terminated according to terms laid out in the individual labor contract signed between the employee and the employer.
+Equally, the terms may be subject to the country’s labor laws.
+Here, employers should note that India’s labor laws supersede the provisions of labor contracts—any termination policy or clause outlined within a contract should be checked against the law by a professional.

 In the case that there is no labor contract, or the labor contract does not define a method of termination, then the employer has to follow the state law.
 In this scenario, an employer needs to abide by India’s distinct, state-specific labor legislation in order to terminate the employee.

 In cases where there is no labor contract, or the labor contract does not define a method of termination, the matter comes under the jurisdiction of the specific state’s labor legislation.
 This is because Indian federal law does not explicitly require that employment contracts be in written form.